twolfson/nightlife/cities/japan_tokyo.md

   - Packed at 5AM but could still dance
 - I don't recall English level of the staff
 - Mostly foreigners

+## Lex Tokyo
+- 3000 yen cover on a Thursday night, did not enter

 ## Module
 - 1 bar area with tiny dance floor